 Because of this, the first place many buyers look on your website is your user testimonials.

-Social media has turned into a tricky endeavor throughout 2020.
-While it’s become increasingly political, more and more people are looking for an escape from the politics and want fresh content on their social media pages.
+Social media has turned into a tricky endeavor.
+While it’s become increasingly political, more and more people are looking for an escape from world events and politics and want fresh content on their social media pages.

-This means that it’s time to increase your social media presence with a new approach that gives readers and potential customers a much-needed escape from the noise of 2020.
+This means that it’s time to increase your social media presence with a new approach that gives readers and potential customers a much-needed escape from the noise.
+Most of all, provide value by sharing your expertise.

 In the end, this will translate to more engaged customers and increased sales.